MartinSavko/murko/README.md

 ./predict.py -t examples/image.jpg --save

 ```

-In practice you will most likely use from your own python client.
-You might have a look in predict.py to get more precise idea of how to use it.
+In practice you will most likely use the code from your own python client.
+You might want to have a look in predict.py to get a more precise idea of how to use it.
 Here is an example

 ```python
 from murko import (
     get_predictions,